 Lexington and Fayette County regional Salvation Army assistance programs.

-Emergency rent and utility bill assistance, including electric, heating, and water bills, is offered in the region.
-The Salvation Army of Lexington Kentucky administers financial aid in the three county region.
+Emergency rent and utility bill assistance, including for electric, heating, and water bills, is offered in the region.
+The Salvation Army of Lexington Kentucky administers financial aid in the three county region. in some cases vouchers are given for medical needs too, including prescription drugs or medical equipment.
 The following numbers should be called to learn more or apply.

 - People who live in Jessamine County need to dial (859) 885-3512.